wout/dat-docs/dats/examples.md

 ---
 # DAT examples

 In December 2022, the initial version of the DAT Metadata Standard was released, and it has recently been transformed into a CIP (Cardano Improvement Proposal).
 Although there are few examples currently available, this is set to change soon.
-Once venster's generative art platform is launched in Autumn 2023, many additional examples will become available.
+Once Venster's generative art platform is launched in Autumn 2023, many additional examples will become available.

 ## The Perfect NFT